Akashsinha1999/Bank-Complaint-Analysis-using-LSTM-Deep-Learning-Algorithm/README.md

 Virtual currency

-I convert these 18 department into 7 most import department to know that you can click the screenshot link https://drive.google.com/file/d/1cx5fkLrPO9UmfPgIWhy1lhQeocyCH4D8/view?usp=drive_link
+I convert these 18 department into 7 most import department. to know that you can click the screenshot link https://drive.google.com/file/d/1cx5fkLrPO9UmfPgIWhy1lhQeocyCH4D8/view?usp=drive_link

 ## Techniques/Methods used
-We utilized a deep learning model, specifically an LSTM (Long Short-Term Memory) neural network, to perform sentiment analysis on the text complaints.
+I utilized a deep learning model, specifically an LSTM (Long Short-Term Memory) neural network, to perform sentiment analysis on the text complaints.

-Also i have used libraries like Numpy, pandas for data manipulation ,I imported Matplotlib, seaborn to visualize how many complaints registered for which department but i didnt used because methamtically i got the answer.
+Also I have used libraries like Numpy, pandas for data manipulation ,I imported Matplotlib, seaborn to visualize how many complaints registered for which department but i didnt used because methamtically i got the answer.

 Imported warnings warnings.filterwarnings("ignore"), imported re (regex) , imported BeautifulSoupas , as i have used WordNetLametizer to perform lemmatization on text complaints.